fbosch/waybar-nixos-updates/README.md

 - `UPDATE_LOCK_FILE`: Whether to update the lock file directly or use a temporary copy (default: false)

 ### Waybar Integration

+If you're using the Home Manager module, the waybar configuration is automatically provided through `config.programs.waybar-nixos-updates.waybarConfig`.
+Otherwise, configure manually:

-To configure, add one of the following configurations to your Waybar config (`~/.config/waybar/config`).
+To configure manually, add one of the following configurations to your Waybar config (`~/.config/waybar/config`).

 In json (if adding directly to the config file):
 ```json